Eschatologue/CM_wiki/docs/spells/description/core/level-6.md

 - Spectral wings appear on your back, giving you a flying speed of 40 feet.
 - You have a +2 bonus to AC.
 - All your weapon attacks are magical, and when you make a weapon attack, you can use your spellcasting ability modifier, instead of Strength or Dexterity, for the attack and damage rolls.
-- You can attack twice, instead of once, when you take the Attack action on your turn.
-You ignore this benefit if you already have a feature, like Extra Attack, that lets you attack more than once when you take the Attack action on your turn.
+- You can attack twice, instead of once, when you take the **:rsc-a: Attack**{ .rsc } action on your turn.
+You ignore this benefit if you already have a feature, like Extra Attack, that lets you attack more than once when you take the **:rsc-a: Attack**{ .rsc } action on your turn.

 ---